Christina Aguilera: 2012–2017: Lotus and collaborative releases

-On February 22, 2013, Aguilera featured on rapper Pitbull's "Feel This Moment", which became the first of various international top-ten singles she would achieve that year, peaking at number eight on the Billboard Hot 100 becoming Aguilera's tenth top-ten song, and was later certified platinum by the RIAA.
-The song garnered positive reviews and was performed at the 2012 American Music Awards, 2013 Kids' Choice Awards, The Voice and 2013 Billboard Music Awards.
-In May 2013, Aguilera appeared on Alejandro Fernández's cover of Miguel Gallardo's 1976 "Hoy Tengo Ganas de Ti" which received critical acclaim and earned them a diamond certification in Mexico.

-On November 4, 2013, Aguilera featured on a duet version of "Say Something" with A Great Big World.
+Throughout 2013, Aguilera featured on various international top-ten singles, beginning with Pitbull's "Feel This Moment", which was released on February 22 and peaked at number eight on the Billboard Hot 100, becoming Aguilera's tenth top-ten song; the song was later certified platinum by the RIAA.
+In May 2013, she appeared on Alejandro Fernández's cover of Miguel Gallardo's 1976 "Hoy Tengo Ganas de Ti" which received critical acclaim and earned them a diamond certification in Mexico.
+On November 4, Aguilera featured on a duet version of "Say Something" with A Great Big World.
 The song became an instant success receiving universal acclaim from critics who praised Aguilera's stripped back vocals.
-The song became Aguilera's second top-tenth hit on the Billboard Hot 100 peaking at number 4 and also became the second time she achieved multiple top-ten songs in a calendar year since 2000.
-They performed the song live on the fifth season of The Voice and 2013 American Music Awards.
-The song earned them various awards including a six-time platinum certification from the RIAA and won Best Pop Duo/Group Performance at the 57th Annual Grammy Awards.
+The song peaked at number 4 on the Billboard Hot 100, earned a six-time platinum certification from the RIAA and won Best Pop Duo/Group Performance at the 57th Annual Grammy Awards.
 In October of that year, Aguilera also lent her vocals to the soundtrack for The Hunger Games: Catching Fire with the song "We Remain".
 She performed the song live with her contestant Jacquie Lee on The Voice.

 On January 1, 2014, Aguilera featured on the remix for "Do What U Want" by Lady Gaga to replace the original version with R. Kelly after his sexual abuse allegations.
 The two performed the song on the fifth season of The Voice.
-In May of that year, she performed a medley of hits at the New Orleans Jazz & Heritage Festival and performed at the 2014 KIIS FM Wango Tango concert.
-In November, Aguilera performed at the Breakthrough Prize Award ceremony.

-In February 2015, Aguilera opened the 2015 NBA All-Star Game alongside The Rockettes and Nas with a New York-themed medley.
+In February 2015, she opened the 2015 NBA All-Star Game alongside The Rockettes and Nas with a New York-themed medley.
 In April, Aguilera starred in the third season of the musical drama series Nashville, which aired on ABC.
 She also contributed to the series' soundtrack with "The Real Thing" and "Shotgun" — with the latter reaching number twenty-eight on Hot Country Songs chart.
-She also performed at the 50th Academy of Country Music Awards alongside the Rascal Flatts.